jnozzi/cocoadev.com/markdown/QuickAutoreleaseQuestion.md

 (If your object has member setters that may be accessed synchronously by multiple threads, you'll need to be more careful.
 Better still, don't get in this position in the first place.)

-Looking around on General/MemoryManagement, I can't see this fairly basic advice.
+Looking around on MemoryManagement, I can't see this fairly basic advice.
 Have we really forgotten to say it?
 Hmmmm, mayhap we need another refactoring over there...

--- General/KritTer
+-- KritTer
 ----
 Yeah...
-I can't find this information at all in General/MemoryManagement.
+I can't find this information at all in MemoryManagement.
 The problem with it (and most other references out there on this topic) is that all of them say this: "autoreleasing an object releases it sometime in the future".
 And then it is done with it, as if knowing this teeny little bit of information is going to be enough. *WHEN* will it be released is the important question, and an answer is needed that is more concise than simply "sometime in the future".

 The biggest confusion would be knowing how to use memory management in different kinds of functions: setters, getters, etc. In a getter, does the object returned need to be autoreleased, retained, both, or neither?
 Does it make a difference on if the getter is for a member object or for something else?
 It probably does.
 When should it be used in normal methods?
 The only thing I have heard about that is that autorelease should be used in normal methods when you need to release something *after* a value is returned, in which case you know for sure that the autoreleased objects will be sent a release message as soon as the method exits.
 It would be nice and easy for this apply to everything (which might, in turn, make autorelease less powerful).

 Right now, the only time I use autorelease is in methods that return a value that require allocated objects scoped in that method because in this case, I only need the objects around until the function returns, and then they are useless to me.
 Other than that, I have no idea when I should use autorelease because I am always afraid that the object is all of a sudden going to disappear on me when it is needed later in the program.
 This gets especially complex when an object is passed between many functions.
 When happens when an object is passed between 8 or 9 methods in a row?
-Some might retain, release, autorelease, etc. And then you have to factor in the built-in Cocoa objects such as General/NSArray and General/NSDictionary retaining all of the objects that are put into them.
+Some might retain, release, autorelease, etc. And then you have to factor in the built-in Cocoa objects such as NSArray and NSDictionary retaining all of the objects that are put into them.
 How the heck am I supposed to know whether or not my object is retained by something else when it comes time for an array or a dictionary to release it?

 I hope you see how all of this can get very confusing, very quickly.
 Are there some simple rules of thumb for when to use release and autorealease?
-I have seen the Memory Management 101 article on General/CocoaDevCentral, but that didn't help any.
+I have seen the Memory Management 101 article on CocoaDevCentral, but that didn't help any.
 It was too broad.
 I'm sure there are plenty of other people out there who share my confusions regarding this.
 Surprisingly, this is the only part of Cocoa I am really struggling with.
 Everything else about it I pretty much completely understand.

 I guess this is turning out to be much more than a quick, quick autorelease question, huh? ;-)

--- General/MarcWeil
+-- MarcWeil
 ----
 Pretty much, the rules are:
 * If you've *created* something that won't live longer than the function/method you're in (or the one that called it, if you're returning the thing), and you either can't be bothered to release it yourself or you don't want the calling code to have to, autorelease it.